-Variations in automotive trends can bring a healthy aspect in a way that manufacturers update their vehicles to stay in the market, Competition in the market forces big automotive manufacturers to update their vehicles with better features, giving facelifts and selling them at competitive pricing every year.
+Variations in automotive trends can bring a healthy aspect in a way that manufacturers update their vehicles to stay in the market, competition in the market forces big automotive manufacturers to update their vehicles with better features, giving facelifts and selling them at competitive pricing every year.
 Let’s put it in context Pickup Trucks and SUVs in past used to carry identical designs and styling for many consecutive years and even decades and the customer were never bothered with that because people buy these big rigs for the work and utility instead of looks.
-However ever since the market changed towards favor of SUVs and Pickup trucks during recent years, auto manufacturers are forced to introduce and facelift newer designs and technology in trucks as quickly as they update the sedans.
-Henceforth the competition ultimately favors the buyer in term of less money more features and updated looks.
+However ever since the market changed in favor of SUVs and Pickup trucks in recent years, auto manufacturers are forced to introduce and facelift newer designs and technology in trucks as quickly as they update the sedans.
+Henceforth the competition ultimately favors the buyer in terms of less money more features and updated looks.

 Nissan Titan pickup truck 2nd gen was launched just almost in 2016.
 In 2020 the Nissan has decided to give Titan a facelift, just 3 years after its launch.

-What’s new for 2020?
+What’s new for refreshed titan?

-The new 2020 Nissan Titan pickup truck carries the same exterior but added with some little tweaks making it look cooler and adding some goodies overall.
+The new Nissan Titan pickup truck carries the same exterior but added with some little tweaks making it look cooler and adding some goodies overall.

 Juicier Engine Better Performance:

-2020 Titan looks different:
+Refreshed Titan looks different:

-What’s changed in the inside?
+What’s changed on the inside?

 Verdict & Pricing: